Puteri Gunung Ledang (film)

-Puteri Gunung Ledang is a 2004 Malaysian epic fantasy period film directed by Saw Teong Hin.
+Puteri Gunung Ledang (English: Princess Of Mount Ledang) is a 2004 Malaysian Malay-language epic period fantasy romance film directed by Saw Teong Hin.
 The film is based on the Malay legend of the Gunung Ledang princess, who is said to have lived on top of Gunung Ledang, and a Malaccan sultan's effort to court her.
 The film stars Tiara Jacquelina (who also co-produces it alongside Shazalli Ramly), M. Nasir and Adlin Aman Ramlie.

 It was the first big-budget Malaysian movie ever made, with a production cost of US$4 million.

 Development

 Mamat Khalid pitched the original idea of creating a love story between the Princess of Mount Ledang and legendary warrior Hang Tuah for a television series called Hikayat.
 When Tiara Jacquelina heard his story, she stopped him from pursuing the project, insisting that the story was "too good" for television.
 The story was eventually expanded into a film project.

 Filming took place over the course of 92 days spread over nine months.
 Meanwhile, Tiara had visited the Mangkunegaran Palace in Solo, Java to do further research to prepare her for the 'princess' role.